kthomas2/Udacity-Full-Stack-P2/README.md

 Udacity - Full Stack Web Developer Nanodegree

-Project 2: A responsive portfolio website that displays images, description and links.
+Project 2: A responsive portfolio website that displays images, descriptions and links.

 ### How to run